Access to Work scheme

 What is a reasonable adjustment?

-When an employee advises their employer that they have a disability that might affect the way that they are able to carry out their work, the employer has a duty of care to that employee.
+When an employee advises their employer that they have a disability that may affect the way that they are able to carry out their work, the employer has a duty of care to that employee.
 That duty of care can include ‘reasonable adjustments’.

-What is Access to Work (ATW)?
+What is Access to Work?

-Access to Work (ATW) is a government scheme run by Job Centre Plus.
+ATW is a government scheme run by Job Centre Plus.
 The scheme supports people with disabilities and long-term conditions in the work place.
 ATW gives a discretionary award to support disabled employees with:

-• specialist equipment
+• Specialist equipment and software

-• support workers
+• Support workers

 Who is eligible?

 ATW is available to people with a disability that has an expectation of lasting at least 12 months.
 The disabled applicant must be employed or about to start paid employment.
 The job can be permanent or temporary and there are no minimum hours that the applicant needs to work to entitle them to the scheme.
-The disabled persons condition must be expected to be ongoing for at least 12 months.

 To make a claim for ATW, contact Job Centre Plus on 0800 121 7479.
 You should make a claim:

-• if there is a change in your macular disease which is impacting on your work
+• If there is a change in your macular disease which is impacting on your work.

-• if you are changing job roles
+• If you are changing job roles.

 The advisor will need to know your name, national insurance number and employer’s details including the name of your line manager.
 If you are starting a new job the advisor will also need to know your approximate start date.
 You should apply for ATW as soon as you know the date you are going to start as this will help get the support you require in place more quickly.

 The advisor will need a job description as this will help them determine how ATW could best support you within your role.
 It is a good idea to think about your work responsibilities and where you may struggle to complete these tasks without the support of specialist equipment, a support worker or any other adjustments.
 You should also consider how you are able to get to and from work.
-People with Macular Disease could be able to use the ‘Travel to Work’ part of the scheme and if travel is required as part of their role they may be entitled to us the ‘Travel in Work’ scheme.
+People with macular disease could be able to use the ‘Travel to Work’ part of the scheme and if travel is required as part of their role they may be entitled to use the ‘Travel in Work’ scheme.

-What support does Access to Work provide?
+What support does ATW provide?

 The scheme covers all aspects of employment in order to support a disabled person to be effective in the work place.
 After an assessment a person with macular disease could be offered the following support:

-• Specialist Software
+• Specialist software

 • Magnifiers

-• Support Workers
+• Support workers

-• Travel in Work
+• Travel in work

 • Training for the applicant

-• Work place assessment and training for the employer
+• Workplace assessment and training for the employer

 The application process